cloudposse/packages/docs/targets.md

-github-release            0.7.2      Commandline app to create and edit releases on Github (and upload artifacts) github-status-updater     0.2.0      Command line utility for updating GitHub commit statuses and enabling required status checks for pull requests gitleaks                  1.2.0      Audit git repos for secrets 🔑 gometalinter              2.0.11     Concurrently run Go lint tools and normalise their output gomplate                  3.1.0      A flexible commandline tool for template rendering.
+github-release            0.7.2      Commandline app to create and edit releases on Github (and upload artifacts) github-status-updater     0.2.0      Command line utility for updating GitHub commit statuses and enabling required status checks for pull requests gitleaks                  1.2.0      Audit git repos for secrets 🔑 gomplate                  3.1.0      A flexible commandline tool for template rendering.
 Supports lots of local and remote datasources. goofys                    0.19.0     a high-performance, POSIX-ish Amazon S3 file system written in Go gosu                      1.10       Simple Go-based setuid+setgid+setgroups+exec